-At Crescent Lodge our team is trained to help diagnose these problems and help you to get relief for these symptoms and protect your teeth for years to come.
+At Crescent Lodge, our team are trained to help diagnose these problems and help you to gain relief for these symptoms and protect your teeth for years to come.
 At a free 20-minute consultation we will carry out a thorough investigation of your jaw, muscles and teeth to determine what is causing your discomfort and help to alleviate it.
 In some cases, simply involve wearing a custom-made bite guard at night can help place your jaw in a more relaxed position for relieving tension in your neck and facial muscles and protect your teeth.
 Other solutions may include replacing missing teeth or adjusting any ill-fitting restorations that you may have.
 The appropriate treatment plan is something we will formulate at your free consultation.

 It’s entirely possible.
 The muscles of your tempero-mandibular joint run along your jaw and cheeks.
 Grinding your teeth can lead these muscles to tense up, and the pain can spread to neighbouring muscles, and even the top of your head.

 Several factors can lead to a misaligned jaw, such as trauma from an accident, arthritis, genetics, or a birth defect.

 Yes.
 While more serious cases might require surgery, less severe misalignments can be solved through dental treatment.
 This is something we will discuss with you at your free consultation.

 * These fields are required